 Obesity in cats is a growing problem in North America.
 Reports estimate that up to 50% of cats are overweight or obese.
-This is a serious issue, as obesity has been linked to a number of health problems in cats.
-In this blog post, we will discuss the dangers of obesity in cats and how you can help your cat lose weight.
+This is a concern as obesity has been linked to a number of health issues in cats.
+In this article, I'll review and discuss the dangers of obesity in cats and what you can do to help your cat lose weight.

 What is obesity in cats and why is it a problem?